jspecify/jspecify/docs/docs/spec.md

 UNSPECIFIED` as part of the intermediate step.
 Luckily, tool authors that set out to implement transitivity for these two rules are very unlikely to write code that "notices" this chain.
-So, in practice, users are likely to see the "mostly transitive" behavior that we intend, even if we haven't found a way to formally specify it yet.
+So, in practice, users are likely to see the "mostly transitive" behavior that we intend, even if we have not found a way to formally specify it yet.

 ## Null-inclusive under every parameterization